 ‘In lockdown we aren’t having to straighten everything’

 For some, coronavirus has helped them embrace their identities further, in a way they weren’t able to before lockdown.
 Though Emily is now at home and unable to be out, she spent last summer living in her “super queer flat” at uni.
 Living with her flatmates and some of their partners, “I was actually living my gay lifestyle”, she says.

 Emily and her flatmates did their own drag show and put on gay club nights in their living room.
-“It was amazing”, she says.
-“I think we were overcompensating, all of us because I don’t think anyone’s out at home.
-It was just us, and in normal times we’d mix with other friends and go to straight venues or normal clubs or house parties.
+“I think we were overcompensating,” she says, because none of them are out at home.

 In “normal times”, Emily and her housemates would obviously be mixing with other friends, which means going to straight clubs and house parties.
 But in lockdown, “because it was just us it worked out super gay.
 We weren’t having to straighten everything for mass enjoyment.”

 *Some names have been changed to allow people to speak freely